my-crazy-lab/knowledge-based/Books.md

 - (3/5) Distributed Systems: Concepts and Design – Coulouris et al
     - 203/1067
+    - boring. better when read by overview knowledge
     - 1 2 3 4
     - 5 6
     - 7 8 9 10